 One user also posted a full list of what he tried to troubleshoot audio in Discord.
 All his solutions are commonsensical and are general fixes that anyone would try (and that we’d also recommend) when faced with such a problem.

 I’ve tried almost all the fix available on the internet but none seems to work.
 From adding Google Chrome to the games list under Game Activity, resetting the Voice Settings, uninstall and update the audio drivers of the system.
 I’ve also reinstalled Discord twice or thrice but that didn’t work too.

 What others have also tried was to access the chat platform in another browser, but that didn’t work either.

-So the only thing left to do to make sure that Discord works smoothly again is to actually uninstall the faulty update.
+So the only thing left to do to make sure thatworks smoothly again is to actually uninstall the faulty update.

 How do I uninstall an optional update?